rmbolger/Posh-ACME/docs/Guides/ACME-CA-Comparison.md

 * ZeroSSL's EAB credentials can only be used once to establish a new ACME account.
 Creating additional accounts requires generating new EAB credentials.
 * ZeroSSL does support IP address based certificates, but not via the ACME protocol.
 * Google's EAB credentials can only be used once to establish a new ACME account and expire after 7 days if not used.
 Creating additional accounts requires generating new EAB credentials.
+* For Google SXG Certificates, you must use a different ACME directory endpoint. [https://dv-sxg.acme-v02.api.pki.goog/directory][gc08]

 [wk01]: https://en.wikipedia.org/wiki/Domain-validated_certificate